pdxparrot/assets/SETUP.md

   * Set the Actor Layer to Player
 * Attach the manager to the LoadingManager prefab

+# Levels

+## Lighting

+* Create new Lighting Settings Assets/Rendering/{name}.lighting as needed
+  * Configure as required for the level

+## Test Levels

+* Create and save a new Empty scene
+* Attach the desired lighting settings
+* Add the scene to the Build Settings
+* Add the scene, by name, to the SceneTester
+* Test levels may be loaded through the debug menu
+  * Game.GameStateManager.TestScenes

 ## Levels

+* Create and save a new Empty scene
+* Attach the desired lighting settings
+* Add the scene to the Build Settings
-* ***TODO:*** Document how to set these up
+* ***TODO:*** finish this
 * ***TODO:*** Document how to transition levels
+* **TODO:** Levels require at least one SpawnPoint tagged with the player spawn tag in order for a player to spawn if using a player
+* **TODO:** Levels should have a level helper in them

-## TODO
+# TODO

 * **TODO:** More GameStates
 * **TODO:** Player UI
 * **TODO:** Pause / Pause Menu
 * **TODO:** Creating Data

-# Game Scene Notes

-* Game scenes must be added to the Build Settings
-* Game scenes require at least one SpawnPoint tagged with the player spawn tag in order for a player to spawn
-* Game scenes should have a level helper in them

 # Performance Notes